 If you have personally been affected by a local, state, or federal disaster, or by terrorism or war, you may be eligible for certain waivers and modifications to your current financial aid or student loans you have already taken.
-These waivers, first authorized by the HEROES Act of 2003, have been extended through Sept.
+These waivers, first authorized by the HEROES Act of 2003, were extended through Sept.
 30, 2022.
 Pending a reauthorization of the HEROES Act of 2003, these waivers and modifications are no longer in effect.

 Dependent children, spouses, and domestic partners of 9/11 victims, including airplane crew and passengers; World Trade Center and Pentagon workers and visitors; and relief workers, including firefighters, emergency medical personnel, and law enforcement personnel, that were involved in the rescue efforts are eligible for need-based scholarships.

 Provides post-secondary educational financial assistance to the dependent children of the Aon employees who were killed in the World Trade Center attacks.

 The Fund assists dependents of those who were killed in the September 11, 2001 terror attacks.
 Assistance is available for all levels of study including high school, undergraduate, graduate and trade/vocational school.
 Please note that the Needham 9/11 Scholarship Fund is scheduled to wind down December 31, 2025.

 The Children's Fund of America provides education and welfare relief to American children who suffer due to tragedies of national significance, such as natural disasters and acts of terrorism.
 Among its programs are the Twin Towers Orphan Fund, founded to help the children whose parents were brutally murdered during the terrorist attacks on 9/11, and America's Child founded to help the children whose parents sacrificed their lives fighting the War on Terrorism.

 Financial aid for surviving spouses and children of our Nation's police officers, firefighters, and other local and state government employees who have died in the line of duty.